yogie-kurniawan/jwt-auth/README.md

 # jwt-auth
 Authentication with JWT, Node.js and MongoDB

-How to use run this project?
+How to run this project?
 1. Run "npm i" to install all required packages
 2. create an .env file, and define these variables:
     PORT=3000